Go to page content

 The partnership aims to strengthen Canada’s defence workforce – now and in the future.

-“By connecting innovators with the Marine Institute’s testing facilities and expertise, we can help Canadian businesses transition through the Technology Readiness Levels (TRLs) and move the technologies closer to operational adoption.”
+“Collaboration is fundamental to accelerating technology and building sovereign capabilities,” said Maria Halfyard, manager of business development, Marine Institute.
+“By connecting innovators with the Marine Institute’s testing facilities and expertise, we can help Canadian businesses transition through the technology readiness levels and move the technologies closer to operational adoption.”

+“The Launch and the Marine Institute bring world-class research and testing facilities,” said Duncan McSporran, managing director, Vimy Forge.
 “One of the things people forget is the need to actually test capability before it gets to the end user and to do it in an effective way with a trusted partner.
-Everybody in the maritime and the marine sector knows The Fisheries and Marine Institute and its reputation.
-We will create easy to navigate pathways for small to medium businesses to get into those facilities.”
+Everybody in the maritime and the marine sector knows the Fisheries and Marine Institute and its reputation.
+We will create easy-to-navigate pathways for businesses to get into those facilities.”

 Together, the Marine Institute and Vimy Forge will help bridge critical technology adoption gaps, connecting Canadian innovators with the expertise, infrastructure and opportunities they need to test, evaluate, validate and demonstrate their products.

-Read more about the partnership and MOU
+Read more about the partnership and the memorandum of understanding.

 To receive news from Memorial in your inbox, subscribe to Gazette Now.